kriber82/AdventOfCraft2024/exercise/kotlin/day13/thoughts.md

         - [ ] reduced price
       - [ ] new addSpecialOffer (might be sufficient to test with one offer type)
       - [ ] there can only be one special offer per product
+      - [ ] maybe introduce FakeOffer for simpler testing of other aspects of the code
     - [ ] check rest of codebase for possible improvements

 Starting with 1.1: